4chan/4chan-API/README.md

 http(s)://a.4cdn.org/`board`/catalog.json

-A list of just the thread IDs, their modification times, and respective pages can be found here:
+A list of thread IDs, their modification times, and respective pages can be found here:

 http(s)://a.4cdn.org/`board`/threads.json